testdouble/rspec-graphql_response/docs/add_helper.md

 end
 ```

 In this example, the `response` helper is used, which guarantees the graphql has been executed and a response
 is available, assuming there were no exceptions preventing that.

 ## Add a Context Helper

 In addition to Spec level helpers, RSpec::GraphQLResponse allows you to add custom helpers at the context
 level.
 This means you can add configuration and other bits that can be called outside of an `it` block.
-The existing `graphql_query` and other DSL methods for configuring graphql calls are a great example of
-context level helpers.
+The existing `graphql_operation` and other DSL methods for configuring graphql calls are a great example of context level helpers.

 To create a context helper, call `RSpec::GraphQLResponse.add_context_helper(name, &helper_block)`.
 The params
 are the same as `.add_helper`, but the resulting method will be made available in `describe` and `context`